 – to protect traveller safety and consumer rights, strengthening the Air Passenger Bill of Rights

-– improved productivity leads to better, higher-paying jobs
+– improved productivity leads to better, higher-paying jobs, therefore a better standard of living.

-– Canada’s combined federal-provincial corporate income tax rate is the 12th highest amongst the 36O ECD countries
+– Canada’s combined federal-provincial corporate income tax rate is the 12th highest amongst the 38 OECD countries.

 The party advocates:

 – eliminating all corporate subsidies and other inefficient government interventions (bailouts of failing companies, regional development grants, conditional loans and loan guarantees with an implicit subsidy, tax credits, etc.) that unfairly support some companies or business sectors.
-This will generate savings of between $5billion and $10billion a year
+This will generate savings of tens of billions of dollars every year.

 – gradually reducing over the course of one mandate the corporate income tax rate from its current 15% down to 10%.
-When completed, this measure will make about $9.5 billion a year available to businesses, allowing them to increase salaries or invest in productivity improvements
+According to the Parliamentary Budget Officer, when completed, this measure will make about $16 billion available to businesses, allowing them to increase salaries or invest in productivity improvements.

-– over the course of one mandate, gradually abolish the personal capital gains tax by decreasing the inclusion rate from the current 50% down to 0%.
-When completed, this measure will put about $7 billion per year back into the pockets of Canadians
+– over the course of one mandate, gradually abolishing the personal capital gains tax by decreasing the inclusion rate from the current 50% down to 0%.

-– end the policy of mass immigration as a solution to manpower shortages, and instead encouraging businesses to invest and improve their productivity
+– ending the current government’s policy of mass immigration as a solution to manpower shortages, and focusing instead on encouraging businesses to invest and improve their productivity.

-– over the past decades, the federal government has spent billions of dollars and created various programs to make housing more affordable.
-Among other things, it has manipulated the financial criteria to qualify for mortgages and mortgage insurance, provided tax breaks to first buyers, and funded social housing
+– over the past decades, the federal government has spent billions of dollars and created various bureaucratic programs to presumably make housing more affordable, with no results.
+Among other things, it has manipulated the financial criteria to qualify for mortgages and mortgage insurance, provided tax breaks to first buyers, and funded social housing.

-– the fundamental problem however is the mismatch between supply of and demand for housing, that are being made worse by other government policies, in particular mass immigration and zoning restrictions
+– the fundamental problem however is the mismatch between supply of and demand for housing, that Ottawa, the provinces and municipalities are making worse with other policies, in particular mass immigration and zoning restrictions.

 – about 40% of immigrants to Canada end up settling in only two cities, Toronto and Vancouver, where the housing shortage is most acute.
-The Trudeau government has increased immigration targets from 250,000 per year to 500,000 in 2025.
-Immigrants include more temporary foreign workers and foreign students, large numbers of illegal immigrants, and plans to accept hundreds of thousands of Ukrainian refugees under a special program.
-The resulting skyrocketing number of newcomers is one of the main reasons for the constantly high level of demand for housing and the exorbitant prices in Canadian cities.
-Even the building of many homes could not keep up with this level of demand
+The current government has increased immigration targets from 250,000 per year under the Harper government, to 500,000 in 2025.
+In addition to regular immigration, Canada has also been welcoming in recent years more temporary foreign workers and foreign students, large numbers of illegal immigrants, and plans to accept hundreds of thousands of Ukrainian refugees under a special program.
+This skyrocketing number of newcomers is one of the main reasons for the constantly high level of demand for housing and the exorbitant prices in Canadian cities.
+Even if a lot more houses were to be built, supply cannot keep up with this level of demand.

-– current inflationary monetary policy – that is, the Bank of Canada printing too much money in order to fund the current government’s gigantic deficits – adds to the already overheated conditions in the housing market
+– overall inflation has become a major problem in every sector of the economy and is a consequence of inflationary monetary policy – that is, the Bank of Canada having printed too much money in order to fund gigantic government deficits.
+This adds to the already overheated conditions in the housing market.

 The party advocates:

-– respecting local and provincial governments’ responsibility for housing policies, making such governments accountable to their citizens and lifting federal pressure to “densify” neighbourhoods of single-family homes in order to accommodate mass immigration policies
+– respecting local and provincial governments’ responsibility for housing policies.
+They must be accountable to their citizens and not be subject to federal pressure to “densify” neighbourhoods of single-family homes in order to accommodate mass immigration policies.

-– privatizing or dismantling the Canada Mortgage and Housing Corporation (CMHC), so that Canadians are not encouraged to buy houses they can’t afford, and accumulate massive amounts of debt that the federal government, and ultimately Canadian taxpayers, will be responsible fo
+– privatizing or dismantling the Canada Mortgage and Housing Corporation (CMHC), a mammoth government agency that fuels the housing crisis instead of helping to cool it down.
+All it has ever done is encourage Canadians to buy houses they can’t afford, and accumulate massive amounts of debt that the federal government, and ultimately Canadian taxpayers, will be responsible for.

 – working with provinces to curb speculation and money laundering by foreign non-resident buyers in Canada’s land and housing markets.